anishcommuri/StayNest/README.md

 We thank all contributors for their valuable efforts!

 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the The Unlicense License - see the LICENSE file for details.